wjy1919da/FirefoxExtensionDemo/ReadMe.md

 - Store the user email and password into extension storage.

-- If users did not login in, they can not access to highlight function.
+- If users did not login in, they can not access to highlight function.# FirefoxExtensionDemo